 The efficiency of heat pumps strongly depends on the temperature difference between the heat source (ambient heat) and the energy sink; the loss-free theoretical efficiency is described by the Carnot efficiency.
 In our case, the temperature source most commonly is either the outdoor air (air-source heat pumps) or shallow geothermal heat and is for space heating purposes typically in a temperature range of -10 (air-source heat pump on a cold day) to +10 degrees (typical ground or air temperature in autumn).
 The temperature level of the heat sink is either the hot water tapping temperature, which might be in the range of 45-55°C or the supply line temperature level of the heating system.
-The latter parameter depends strongly on the type of heat radiation surface area are used but can be as high as 75°C if the heat radiation surface area is low as compared to the heat demand of the building.
+The latter parameter depends strongly on the type of heat radiation system and can be as low as 30°C if floor or wall heating systems with a large heat radiation surface area are used but can be as high as 75°C if the heat radiation surface area is low as compared to the heat demand of the building.